CloudLabsAI-Azure/Know-Before-You-Go/Labs/AI IN A DAY.md

 Whenever attendee is asked to provide value for **SUFFIX**, it should be replaced with value which can be found from the Environment Details page.
 Not providing the SUFFIX value will lead to **Deployment issues** while deploying new resources.

-Wherever attendee is asked to provide value for **Location** same as your Azure SQL Database, make sure to select the same region because selecting the different region will not allow the replication and migration of resources.
+Wherever attendee is asked to provide values for **Resource group**, **Machine learning Wrokspace** and **Subscription Id**, make sure you proivde the correct values, you can find the values from the Environment Details page

 ## FAQ’s